DataDog/datadog-ci/src/commands/sourcemaps/README.md

 Example: With a remote `git@github.com:Datadog/example.git`, links pointing to `https://github.com/Datadog/example` are generated.
 This behavior can be overriden with links to `https://gitlab.com/Datadog/example` with the flag `--repository-url=https://gitlab.com/Datadog/example`.

+#### Setting the project path

+If the file paths referenced by your sourcemaps have a prefix before the part relative to the repository root, you need to specify the `--project-path` argument.

+For example, if your repository contains a file at `src/foo/example.js`, then:
+  - if the path referenced in the sourcemap is `webpack://src/foo/example.js`, you don't need to use `--project-path`.
+  - if the path referenced in the sourcemap is `webpack://MyProject/src/foo/example.js`, you need to use `--project-path MyProject/` for files to be correctly linked to your repository.

 #### Supported repositories